 - Stricter checks on potentially high-fraud risk countries.
 I know there’s already a 90-day payment wait period for such countries, but a stricter test, perhaps on first joining, may deter some would-be thieves.

 - More education towards contributors and reporting unauthorised usages.
 Some of the material seems outdated and need a fresh re-write.
 Also more education on avoiding uploading to free sites would be welcome too!

-Non-exhaustive list of some currently active “thieves”* on SS – January 20, 2019 (as per listed on MSG and SS forums)
+Non-exhaustive list of some currently active “thieves”* on SS – Updated on January 25, 2019

 Please take your time looking through the portfolios above and if you do see any images that appear to belong to you, take immediate action by contacting SS Support!

 Legal disclaimer on name and shaming list: I am not making any moral or legal judgement on the above contributors, but simply reiterating, exercising my journalistic liberty, what is already posted in public at the SS and MSG forums.
 Therefore, I hold no liability whether any contributor or contributors above license fraudulent content or not or as to the accuracy of the list above.

 I’m an eccentric guy on a quest to visit all corners of the world and capture stock images & footage.
 I’m determined not to waste my life away as a corporate drone and have devoted five years to making it as a travel photographer and freelance writer.
 I hope to inspire others before it’s too late.

 I’m proud to have written a book about my adventures which includes tips on making it as a stock travel photographer – Brutally Honest Guide to Microstock Photography